 I grew up in the small town of Waimate in South Canterbury, New Zealand.
 I received the degree of Bachelor of Science with First Class Honours in Information Science from the University of Otago in 1996, and a PhD degree, with a focus on artificial neural networks, evolutionary algorithms and fuzzy data mining from the same department in 2004.

-I am a Senior Member of the IEEE and I am serving as the Chair of the Social Media Committee of the IEEE Computational Intelligence Society.
+I am a Senior Member of the IEEE and I have previously served as the Chair of the Social Media Committee of the IEEE Computational Intelligence Society.

 I have written or contributed to more than eighty publications in international conferences and journals, in the fields of computational intelligence, bioinformatics, and ecological informatics / ecological modelling.
-I am currently serving on the editorial board of the journals Soft Computing, Evolving Systems and Complex and Intelligent Systems.
+I am currently serving on as an Area Editor for the journal Evolving Systems and serve on the editorial board of the journals Soft Computing and Complex and Intelligent Systems.
 I previously served on the editorial board of IEEE Transactions on Neural Networks and Learning Systems.

 I also run a blog